aqandu/aqandu_live_site/README.md

 gcloud app deploy app.yaml
 ```

 This will start building the containers that serve the website.
 You can check for a successful deployment from the app engine versions dashboard in GCP.
+My testing has shown that it takes about 10 minutes to build.

 **NOTE**